 The pollinator “sky-rise” is the work of Public Art St. Paul and the Bee Lab at the University of Minnesota.
 The purpose of the striking yellow tower is more than artistic, however.
 Researchers hope to learn what kind of man-made housing will attract, protect and nurture pollinators at a time when natural habitat is disappearing.

 At the same time, officials hope the tower and its nearby bins of free flower seeds — milkweed, purple prairie clover and black-eyed Susan — will elicit support for developing even more pollinator habitat.

 It didn’t take long Wednesday for a handful of bees from the nearby Shoreline Habitat Restoration Project to check out their potential new digs.

 “I see a bee up in the bee house!” shouted Colleen Sheehy, executive director of Public Art St. Paul.

-“I think they’re excited for their urban house,” said Amanda Lovelee, one of the lead artists who developed the project.
+“I think they’re excited for their urban house,” said Amanda Lovelee, a lead artist on the project along with Christine Baeumler and Julie Benda.